microsoft/ConversationLearner-Models/README.md

 ### Usage

-This library is a collection of types, interfaces, and utilities shared across other blis repositories:
+This library is a collection of types, interfaces, and utilities shared across other ConversationLearner repositories:

 ```bash
 git clone https://github.com/Microsoft/blis-models.git blis-models